 - Lie your baby next to you so that your tummies are touching.
 If your baby is still very young, you can place something behind their back to prevent your baby from rolling backward.

 - Your baby will be drinking from the breast that is against the mattress.

 - After your baby has securely latched on, you can use your lower arm to support your own head.

-- When you wish to give your baby your other side, you only need to cuddle him/her over your chest, and gently roll yourselves over.
+- When you wish to give your baby your other side, you only need to cuddle them over your chest and gently roll yourselves over.